|

 Hermit - A hobo that travels by himself or sticks to himself.

-Hide and seek - A hobo game practiced by traveling hoboes,
+Hide and seek - A hobo game practiced by traveling hoboes, now you see them, now you don't.

 High-ball - A signal to start moving